 - World Schools teams are comprised of three to five students.
-The cost of entry is \$75 per student (or \$50 per student for teams staying WITHIN the National Tournament hotel block). - The cost of travel and lodging is the responsibility of the participants. - Each NSDA district may enter up to two teams to the National Tournament, provided they offer a second judge to cover the commitment for the second team. - Guest nations may enter teams, as well.
+The cost of entry is \$75 per student (or \$50 per student for teams staying WITHIN the National Tournament hotel block). - The cost of travel and lodging is the responsibility of the participants. - Each NSDA district may enter up to two teams to the National Tournament, provided they offer a second judge to cover the commitment for the second team.
+Note: For the 2021 National Tournament, each district may enter up to THREE teams. - Guest nations may enter teams, as well.
 See www.speechanddebate.org/nationals for details.